What is Religious Discrimination?

 What are examples of religious discrimination?

-For more examples of religious discrimination, visit our religious discrimination in the workplace page.
+For more examples of religious discrimination, visit our guide to religious discrimination in the workplace.

 Does Title VII prohibit retaliation?

 Yes, Title VII protects employees from retaliation.
 Employers cannot punish a job applicant or employee for complaining about religious discrimination or for requesting an accommodation for religious practice.